Project Management (PMGT)

 PMGT 416 Decision Making and Ethics on Projects 1 Credit

-This class looks at the factors and processes for making effective and ethical decisions on projects.
-The unknowns, complexities, time and cost pressures, and cross-functional stakeholders make good decision-making imperative for both long-term and short-term success.
+This class examines the factors and processes for making effective and ethical project decisions.
+The unknowns, complexities, time and cost pressures, and cross-functional stakeholders make good decision-making imperative for long-term and short-term success.
 Students will use a variety of tools and techniques for team decision-making.
-Class includes a role-play game based on the Challenger accident to explore issues.
+The class includes a case study to explore decision-making and ethical issues.

 PMGT 417 Project Leadership 1 Credit